rudderlabs/terraform-provider-rudderstack/docs/resources/destination_google_sheets.md

 Required:

-- `credentials` (String, Sensitive) Enter the credentials JSON is used by the client library to access the Google Sheets API.
+- `credentials` (String, Sensitive) Enter the credentials JSON used by the client library to access the Google Sheets API.
-- `sheet_id` (String) Enter your google sheet Id.
+- `sheet_id` (String) Enter your Google sheet ID.
+You can find it in the spreadsheet URL.
-- `sheet_name` (String) Enter the spread-sheet to which you want to send data.
+- `sheet_name` (String) Specify the name of the Google spreadsheet to which you want to send the data.

 Optional: